GHeinzelmann/APPFEL.py/README.md

 ## Free energy windows

-Once the SMD simulation is concluded, APPFEL has all the needed input files to create all the needed simulation windows for the binding free energy calculations.
+Once the SMD simulation is concluded, APPFEL has the needed input files to create all the simulation windows for the binding free energy calculations.
 In order to create these windows, type inside the ./APPFEL folder:

 python APPFEL.py -i input.in -s fe

-This command will create an ./fe/1brs/ folder, in which all of the free energy windows will be placed, in folders identified by the free energy component letter followed by a number.
+This command will create an ./fe/1brs/ folder, in which the free energy windows will be placed.
+The window folders are identified by the free energy component letter followed by a number.
 In the present example we will use all of the components, both for the application and removal of restraints, as well as the umbrella sampling procedure.
-Other options are available, such as allowing the application of multiple restraints using a single set of windows.
-More details on the free energy components can be found in the APPFEL User Guide.

-Once the windows are created, it is time to perform the needed simulations.
+Once the windows are created, it is time to perform the simulations for each.
 The ./APPFEL/namd_files folder provides a bash script to run the simulations for all windows starting from the ./fe/1brs/ folder, called *run-fe.bash*.
 This script might have to be changed or replaced, depending on the user's setup to run the simulations, which is a simple procedure that only has to be done once.

+### Analysis

+Once all of the free energy simulations are concluded, it is time to process the output files and obtain the binding free energy.
+Again, inside the ./APPFEL/ folder type:

+python APPFEL.py -i input.in -s analysis

+You should see a ./Results directory inside the ./fe/1brs/ folder, with all of the components and the final calculated binding free energy located in the Results.dat file.
+This folder also contains the results for each of the chosen data blocks, which is useful to check for convergence and fluctuations, and is also used to calculate the uncertainties.

+## Additional systems

+To include a new protein protein complex, some additional input data is needed, such as a reference structure for alignment of the receptor, and the chain identifiers for each molecule.
+The APPFEL User Guide provides detailed guidelines on how to add a new system to the APPFEL workflow.

+# More information

+For more information or enquiries you can contact the author directly:

+Germano Heinzelmann <br/>
+Departamento de Física, Universidade Federal de Santa Catarina <br/>
+Florianópolis - SC  88040-970 Brasil <br/>
+email: germanohei@gmail.com <br/>

 # Acknowledgments